ChristophZuschnig/katacoda-scenarios/deploying-app-from-image-over-cli/step1.md

     Username: developer
     Password: developer

-Use the same credentials to log into the web console via the Dashboard.
+Use the same credentials to log into the web console.

 In order that you can still run commands from the command line as a cluster admin, the sudoer role has been enabled for the developer account.
 To execute a command as a cluster admin use the --as system:admin option to the command.
 For example: